Last Updated: Aug 08, 2017 Views: 81

 I strongly recommend that you contact a local -- but large -- pharmaceutical laboratory to see if they would be interested in sampling the contents and analyzing them.
 It should be fairly straightforward to characterize them.
 This could serve at least two purposes.

-First, it would be valuable from an archaeological point of view.
+First, it would be valuable from an archeological point of view.
 It would identify some of the medications.
-Historians of pharmacy, as well as archaeologists, would be interested in that.
+Historians of pharmacy, as well as archeologists, would be interested in that.

 Second, it is just possible that the results could be of use to present-day pharmaceutical manufacturers to see what long-term changes might have taken place in the contents.
 Presumably, an analysis would allow someone with a knowledge of the history of pharmacy to make a reliable guess as to what the original contents were.
 They could then see what changes might have taken place over the course of a century or more.

 There may be a history of pharmacy department at the Smithsonian.
-I know there is ahistory of pharmacy department at the school of pharmacy in Buffalo.
+I know there is a history of pharmacy department at the University of Buffalo school of pharmacy in Buffalo.

 As you know, among ancient glass containers it is very rare to find one with its original contents.
 On a few occasions when we came across such containers, we were sometimes able to withdraw liquid samples by inserting a hypodermic needle through a cork or other soft plugs or seals.
 In that way, we were able to learn something about the contents and also still essentially preserve the integrity of the glasses as museum artifacts.